Epigenomics Core

 Our team reviews the resulting data from the Advanced Genomics Core, providing quality control, alignment, and analysis.

-How we Serve Your Research Needs
+How We Serve Your Research Needs

 Equipment in the Epigenomics Core